aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     - Specify `Stack Name` STARTING with `ASEA-` (case sensitive) suggest a suffix of `orgname` or `username`
     - Change `ConfigS3Bucket` to the name of the bucket you created above `your-bucket-name`
     - Add an `Email` address to be used for State Machine Status notification
-    - The `GithubBranch` should point to the release you selected
+    - The `GitHub Branch` should point to the release you selected
         - if upgrading, change it to point to the desired release
         - the latest stable branch is currently `release/v1.5.1`, case sensitive
         - click `Next`